holidayextras/culture/react-troubleshooter.md

 ## State

 The consensus (at Holiday Extras) is to ensure state is handled at the highest possible component in the heirarchy.
-For this reason, unless there's a good use case, *no components should have state*
+Components should remain stateless where possible.
+In most cases the data required for a component should be passed in from a parent as a `prop`.
+This allows you to maintain state at a higher level and prevents multiple sources of truth from occurring.